chenfengrugao/emacs/README.md

 emacs configration file mainly for verilog(sv, uvm), c, matlab, chisel, web, etc.

 Note:
 - set font in .Xresources, it is faster than set in .emacs
-- bin/depth
+- bin/depth__
   A Perl script to find project root directory by `root.txt`, so you should new a root.txt
 - bin/ripgrep
   use command `brew install ripgrep` to install if you are using MacOS [https://github.com/BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep)
 - bin/emacsdiff
   emacsdiff is a wrapper for ediff-files
+- only test in latest Emacs 26.1

 ## Usage: